mohafezatkar/blurry-page-preloader/README.md

 ## Usage

-To use the progress steps widget, follow these steps:
+To use the blurry page preloader in your project, follow these steps:

 1. Include the required HTML markup in your web page: